scrabbletank/farhome-rules/rulesdoc.md

 You are able to siphon the fading life off enemies to create a temporary shield.
 When you kill a cursed enemy or kill an enemy using Death damage you gain 1 temporary wound lasting 24 hours.
 You may gain up to half your max wounds in temporary wounds this way.

 #### Perfect Defense
-*Requires 4 Strength, 15th level*
+*Requires 4 Strength, 15th Level*

 You have perfected your defenses, allowing you to withstand almost any attack.
 While holding a shield or wearing heavy armor you may spend 1 AP to gain Resistance 1 against physical damage.

 #### Divine Healing
-*Requires proficiency with Divine spells, 3 Charisma, 15th level*
+*Requires proficiency with Divine spells, 3 Charisma, 15th Level*

 Your are able to mend even the most fatal of wounds.
 When casting a healing spell you add 1 wound die to the heal.
 Casting a healing spell on an unconscious ally always restores the maximum wounds possible.